310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 I-I’m fine, Kanata!
 I will never give in!
 I will surely get my chance to turn things around and achieve victory!
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata curious %}
 [what] are you even [fighting] against…?
 {% endbubble %}

 {% bubble Midori %}
-Hm… Hey, is it just me, or is Morisawa-senpai acting weird lately…?
+Mm~… Hey, is it just me, or is Morisawa-senpai acting weird lately…?
 {% endbubble %}

 {% bubble Shinobu %}